ztao17317/ztao17317.github.io/_publications/esgd.md

 date: 2018-06-01
 venue: ''
 paperurl: ''
-citation: 'Z Tao, J Wu, Q Li. &quot;eSGD: Communication Efficient Distributed Deep Learning on the Edge.&quot; <i>USENIX Workshop on Hot Topics in Edge Computing (HotEdge 2018)</i>'
+citation: 'Z Tao, Q Li. &quot;eSGD: Communication Efficient Distributed Deep Learning on the Edge.&quot; <i>USENIX Workshop on Hot Topics in Edge Computing (HotEdge 2018)</i>'
 ---
 <!-- This paper is about the number 1.
 The number 2 is left for future work.